philipclaude/wings/README.md

 You can then create a `RenderingServer` which accepts a derived `Scene` object and WebSocket port number.

 On the client side, you need to (1) create a `img` HTML element and (2) create a WebSocket connection handler.
 The `src` attribute of the `img` element can be assigned to the event data when the WebSocket handler receives a message from the server (the `onmessage` callback).
 You can then send messages to your specialized `Scene` using the `send` function of your WebSocket connection (using the message conventions described above).
-I recommend inspecting the `apps/xwing` source for a complete example.
+I recommend inspecting the `example` source for a complete example.

 #### **Reminders**